 Wearing hanbok while out and about will not only make you feel royal, but it will also help you save on entrance fees, as many places accept hanbok outfits as a form of payment.
 How awesome?!
-So when you visit these popular places you will see many people wearing them and this makes the whole experience even more fun.
+So when you visit these popular places, you will see many people wearing them, making the whole experience even more fun.

 Renting a hanbok in Seoul near Bukchon Hanok Village or Gyeonbokgung Palace is easy.
 Avoiding the tourist trap places with high prices – not so much.
 We got a great local tip for beautiful and intricate designs with three times less the price and here I will share this place with you.

-– After 4/5 change – 4 hours free for a hair accessories
+– After 4/5 change – 4 hours free for hair accessories

 We stored our clothes and other things we had with us to the locker in the shop and wandered off to the Gyeonbokgung Palace, which was just a 2-minute walk away.
-The 4 hour rental was just enough for us to spend 1.5 hour at the palace as well as similar amount of time at Bukchon Hanok Village.
+The 4-hour rental was just enough for us to spend 1.5 hours at the palace as well as a similar amount of time at Bukchon Hanok Village.
 The only time we felt out of place was when we went to a bakery to get some sandwiches for lunch.
-Otherwise we entered everywhere for free and had a blast!
+Otherwise, we entered everywhere for free and had a blast!
 A lot of strangers approached me as well and wanted to take photos with me.
 Looks like I rented a good hanbok hehe!